Allied Health (3 credit hours)

 , student may enroll in appropriate remedial course/s to bring skill level up to criteria.

-- specialty area of Business or Clinical or Technology.
+- specialty area of Business or Clinical or Technology and complete 4 – 6 credits from that one area.

 - with the Director of Allied Health to Interview and plan a Guided Pathway for successful completion of the program.